facebook-img

 Dan has a clinical interest in all aspects of anaesthesia and in particular pain management and anaesthesia of patients with cardiovascular disease.

-Dan is Black Country born and bred, he supports Wolverhampton Wanderers, enjoys cricket and has a crazy, and cuddly working cocker spaniel called Freddie who unsurprisingly takes a lot of effort to tire out!
+Black Country born and bred, Dan supports Wolverhampton Wanderers, enjoys cricket and has a crazy, and cuddly working cocker spaniel called Freddie who unsurprisingly takes a lot of effort to tire out!

 Torr Phillips